syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/gantt/criticalpath.md

 # Critical Path feature

 The critical path in a project is indicated by a single task or a series of tasks.
-The critical path describes the project's calculated start date or end date.
-If a critical path task is delayed, the entire project will be delayed.
+If a task in critical path is delayed, the entire project will be delayed.
+A task is considered to be critical if any delay to this task would affect the project end date.

 The critical path can be enabled in Gantt by using the built-in toolbar button or `enableCriticalPath` to true.